Trans kids fear Alabama laws targeting medicine, bathrooms - NewsBreak

 “Honestly, I’m a little scared now,” Harleigh said Thursday after learning the bill had passed.
 “But we’re still going to fight, no matter what.”

-She said she is holding out hope the bill will be blocked by a court.
+She said she is holding out hope the bill will be blocked by a court.‘SAY GAY’ billboards go up in several US capitals

 Alabama is among multiple states with Republican-controlled legislatures that have advanced bills not only to block medical treatment but to ban transgender children from using school restrooms or playing on sports teams that don’t correspond with their sex at birth.
 The Alabama medication bill is one of the most far-reaching: It would put doctors in prison for up to 10 years for prescribing puberty blockers or hormonal treatment to trans kids under 19.